mindset-dojo/mindset-dojo.github.io/_forms/stance.md

 Invite a Driver-Collaborator Stance with No-Oriented Questions, questions that invite a response from the body.

-To close off the conversation with an Organizer-Collaborator Stance, Summarize the conversation in structured form while reflecting their emotional and factual reality.
+To close off the conversation with an Organizer-Collaborator Stance, summarize the conversation in structured form while reflecting their emotional reality.
+If that reality is distorted, do [Two Sides](../two-sides/) and [Three Centers](../three-centers/) first.
+Approach this from a [Martial Attitude](../martial-attitude) and ask What and How questions in an curious and empathetic [Tone](../tone/) to find and address contraditions, stuck points, and the underlying root of that distorted worldview.

 ## Inspiration